 Natural Relief from Vertigo Is Possible!

 Upper cervical chiropractic techniques aim to target vertigo at the source rather than just trying to manage symptoms.
 This form of therapy aims at re-establishing the correct alignment in the upper vertebrae of the neck.
-You may have noticed that a few conditions mentioned above are linked to head and neck injuries.
+You may have noticed that a few conditions mentioned above are due to head and neck injuries.
 These traumas can cause shifts in alignment and throw off important neurological and vascular systems.
 Upper cervical chiropractic care carefully readjusts the vertebrae with small movements.
 Many experience vertigo relief.
 You may feel better too!